Aftercraft/prealpha/readme.md

 * If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/Aftercraft/core-prealpha/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
 * Please make sure you check your spelling and grammar.
 * Create individual PR for each suggestion.
-* Please also read through the [Code Of Conduct](https://github.com/Aftercraft/core-prealpha/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.

 ### Creating A Pull Request